-I am pleased to announce the release of the draft Wilderness Stewardship Plan / draft Environmental Impact Statement (WSP/DEIS) for Sequoia and Kings Canyon National Parks.
-When finalized, this plan will provide direction to the National Park Service (NPS) for the next 15 to 20 years as it makes decisions regarding the use and protection of the wilderness encompassed by these parks.
+I am pleased to announce the release of the Wilderness Stewardship Plan and Final Environmental Impact Statement (WSP/FEIS) for Sequoia and Kings Canyon National Parks.
+This plan provides direction to the National Park Service (NPS) for the next 15 to 20 years as it makes decisions regarding the use and protection of the wilderness encompassed by these parks.
 The NPS will use the management framework established by the WSP to preserve wilderness character, to encourage and provide opportunities for public use and enjoyment of wilderness, and to improve conditions in areas where there may be unacceptable levels of impact.